YassKa71/NLP-with-disaster-tweets/README.md

 # NLP-with-disaster-tweets
-This project aims to find a solution to the "" Kaggle Competition.
+This project aims to find a solution to the "NLP disaster Tweets" Kaggle Competition.
 It's a good initiation to NLP techniques.

 ## Problem description
 Twitter has become an important communication channel in times of emergency.